A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Experimental results

-Firstly, the mean error across $R12-A,B,C$ datasets are as follow: for ours, $ \epsilon_z = 2.098\pm0.44\%$ and for SOTA reported in \cite{2022mathieu} is $ \epsilon_z = 2.92 \pm 0.73\%$, suggests that our approach not only improves accuracy but also offers greater consistency and robustness across the evaluated datasets.
-The best method is \cite{2017Nousias} type $1$, with the $ \epsilon_z = 1.68\pm1.53\%$.
-But its exceptionally high standard deviation indicates substantial inconsistency across its different types of micro-lenses(the worse type $3$ is $ \epsilon_z = 3.30 \pm 3.35\%$), limiting its practical reliability.
-Although some intrinsic parameters are similar to \cite{2017Nousias}, our model significantly outperforms it in quantitative analysis.
-The performance of \cite{2017Noury} is comparable to \cite{2017Nousias} type $2$, with the $ \epsilon_z = 3.50\pm3.08\%$.
+The per-method mean translation errors across all three datasets are as follows.
+Our method achieves $\epsilon_z = 1.38 \pm 1.35\%$, outperforming \cite{2022mathieu} at $\epsilon_z = 2.92 \pm 0.73\%$ and \cite{2017Noury} at $\epsilon_z = 3.50 \pm 3.08\%$.
+The best numerical result is obtained by \cite{2017Nousias} type~$1$, with $\epsilon_z = 1.68 \pm 1.53\%$.
+However, its exceptionally high standard deviation reveals substantial inconsistency across its different microlens types: type~$3$ of the same method reaches $\epsilon_z = 3.30 \pm 3.35\%$, making it the worst-performing configuration overall.
+Although the intrinsic parameters of our model are similar to those of \cite{2017Nousias} type~$1$, our method significantly outperforms it in terms of both mean accuracy and consistency in the quantitative evaluation.

-Secondly, we analyze the behavior of each method for each dataset across different distances based on the line graphs.
-All algorithms performed better in $R12-B$, which may be due to the working distance of $R12-B$ being more suitable for the current focal length configuration.
-Our method (brown lines) achieved results close to those of \cite{2017Noury} (orange lines) in $R12-B$ and remained relatively stable with an error margin of less than $2\%$.
-However, in $R12-A$ and $R12-C$, larger errors were observed at certain distances, for instance, in the first frame of $R12-C$.
-This indicates that our model's approximation has certain limitations.
-Currently, we believe these limitations stem from the simplified approach of using the centroid of all candidate points as the CIP feature during corner detection.
-This, however, is a focus for future work, as the current study concentrates solely on the model itself.
-Additionally, while \cite{2022mathieu} rarely produced significant errors across the datasets, it's mean error is higher.

-A drawback of our method is its dependence on a corner to provide multiple CIP features.
-This requirement caused the failure of one image each in datasets $R12-A$ and $B$, as indicated by the missing data points in the Fig.\ref{fig:eval}.

-Overall, our model employs a fundamentally different approach to represent the MLA compared to others.
-The mean error and standard deviation remain lower than SOTA algorithms.